Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Experimental setup and methodologies

-The present study reports new experiments using a streamwise array of 63 microphones (Fig.~\ref{fig:TBLsetup}) to capture spatial-temporal data of the fluctuating wall-pressure field.
-The microphones used were $\sfrac{1}{4}$\,in.
-GRAS\,40PH free-field pressure microphones, with a frequency response range of 5\,Hz to 20\,kHz and a $\pm 2$\,dB accuracy (and a $\pm 1$\,dB accuracy in the range of 50\,Hz up to 5\,kHz), a dynamic range of 32\,dBA to 135\,dB, and a sensitivity of 50\,mV/Pa.
-Here the reference pressure is taken as $p_{\mathrm{ref}} = 20$\:\textmu Pa.
-The sensor's dynamic range was verified to be adequate based on the expected levels of wall-pressure fluctuations [Fig.~\ref{fig2}(b)].
-Each microphone was integrated in a circular sub-surface cavity, communicating with the boundary layer flow via multiple pinhole orifices.
-Multiple orifices spatially average the small-scale pressure fluctuations and avoid aliasing of high-wavenumber content onto larger scales \citep[this approach is similar to the one taken by][]{damani2025}.
-Five pinhole orifices of diameter $d_p = 0.2$\,mm (corresponding to $d^+_p = 2.5$ to 8.5 for the four $Re_\tau$ test cases, see Table~\ref{tab1}) were present per microphone.
-Four orifices were arranged on a circle of diameter $d_s = 4.9$\,mm, with the fifth at the center [Fig.~\ref{fig:TBLsetup}(e)].
+The present study reports new experiments using a streamwise array of 63 microphones (Fig.~\ref{fig3}) to capture spatial-temporal data of the fluctuating wall-pressure field.
+Each microphone in the streamwise array was mounted inside a circular sub-surface cavity, communicating with the boundary layer flow via multiple pinhole orifices.
+Multiple orifices spatially average the small-scale pressure fluctuations and avoid aliasing of high-wavenumber content onto larger scales, which we refer to here as anti-aliasing \citep[this approach is similar to the one taken by Damani \emph{et al.}][]{damani2025}.
+Five pinhole orifices of diameter $d_p = 0.2$\,mm were present per microphone (corresponding to $d^+_p = 2.4$ to 8.7 for the four $Re_\tau$ test cases, see Table~\ref{tab1}).
+Four orifices were arranged on a circle of diameter $d_s = 4.9$\,mm [Fig.~\ref{fig3}(e)], with the fifth at the center (${d_s}/\delta$ $\approx$ 0.045; $d^+_s$ for different $Re_{\tau}$ reported in Table~\ref{tab1}).
 It was confirmed that the orifices did not affect the mean velocity profile (based on comparing hotwire measurements above the most downstream microphone to smooth-wall data).
-To capture the energetic spatial scales of wall-pressure, 63 microphones were arranged with an equidistant streamwise spacing of ${\mathcal{D}}{x_{\rm array}} = 9$\,mm, resulting in a total array length of $L_a = 558$\,mm [$\sim 5.1\delta$, see Figs.~\ref{fig:TBLsetup}(d,e)].
-The spacing was minimized in the design, which was dictated by the microphone-body diameter and the O-rings used to secure the microphones.
-As shown in the sectional side-view [Fig.~\ref{fig:TBLsetup}(e)] and the underside photograph of the array [Fig.~\ref{fig:TBLsetup}(c)], all microphones were inserted into an anodized aluminum (AL) top plate that housed the O-rings.
-This assembly was closed using two additional AL bottom plates, housing another set of O-rings to ensure that the microphones were mounted straight and rigid.
+To capture the energetic spatial scales of wall-pressure, 63 microphones were arranged with an equidistant streamwise spacing of ${\mathcal{D}}{x_{\rm array}} = 9$\,mm, resulting in a total array length of $L_a = 558$\,mm [$\sim 5.1\delta$, see Figs.~\ref{fig3}(d,e)].
+These array dimensions dictate the \emph{measurable} streamwise wavenumber range as: 1.2 $\lesssim$ ${k_x}{\delta}$ $\lesssim$ 38.
+This is however different from the wavenumber range `completely' and `partially' \emph{resolved} by the array, which is a function of the number, position ($d^+_s$) and size ($d^+_p$) of the pinholes and will be estimated directly based on the measured $p_w$-spectra later in $\S$III.